 A chemical peel is a specially formulated skin treatment designed to remove blemishes, age spots and other imperfections, giving each patient improved skin texture and complexion.
 Many different chemical peel formulas are available to address a variety of skincare concerns.

-The med spa at Northwest Center for Aesthetic Plastic Surgery offers nonsurgical treatments like chemical peels in addition to a full range of cosmetic surgery procedures for face and body.
+The med spa at Northwest Center for Aesthetic Plastic Surgery offers nonsurgical treatments like chemical peels in Bellevue in addition to a full range of cosmetic surgery procedures for face and body.

 If you’d like to learn more about how chemical peels can improve your complexion, please don’t hesitate to contact our office in Bellevue today for more details.